N.O.R.E.: 2001–2007: Name change and reggaeton era

-2009–present: Student of the Game
+2009–present: Student of the Game and podcasting career

-In 2009, N.O.R.E. collaborated with Capone once again, to release their third studio album Channel 10, which charted at #136 on the Billboard 200.
-In 2010, a fourth Capone-N-Noreaga album titled The War Report 2, was released.
+In 2009, N.O.R.E. collaborated with Capone once again, to release their third studio album Channel 10, which charted at No. 136 on the Billboard 200.
+A fourth Capone-N-Noreaga album, titled The War Report 2, was released in 2010.
 Its lead single was "Hood Pride", featuring Faith Evans.
 In June 2011, fellow American rapper Busta Rhymes, with whom N.O.R.E. has collaborated several times in the past, stated on his Twitter account that he had officially signed N.O.R.E. to his newly founded record label Conglomerate Records.
+N.O.R.E. has since launched his own label imprint, Militainment Business.

-Between 2009 and 2011, N.O.R.E. teamed up with DJ EFN to host a satellite radio show for Sirius XM called Militainment Crazy Raw Radio, a title that gave equal weight to N.O.R.E.'s Militainment brand, to EFN's Crazy Hood, and to 66 Raw, the channel on Sirius XM which carried the show.
+Between 2009 and 2011, N.O.R.E. teamed up with DJ EFN to host a satellite radio show for Sirius XM called Militainment Crazy Raw Radio, a title that gave equal weight to N.O.R.E.'s Militainment brand, EFN's Crazy Hood, and 66 Raw, the channel on Sirius XM which carried the show.

-In early 2013, Santiago stated that he would yet again change his moniker, this time to P.A.P.I.
+In early 2013, N.O.R.E. stated that he would yet again change his moniker, this time to P.A.P.I.
 (Acronym for Power Always Proves Intelligence), which stirred mixed reactions from his fans.
-On April 16, 2013 he released Student of the Game, and shortly after announced a sequel would be released as his next album.
+On April 16, he released Student of the Game and announced a sequel would be released as his next album.

-On September 27, 2013, he told MTV that his next album, Melvin Flynt II: Da Final Hustle will be his final album.
-He stated he will stop touring and releasing solo albums to focus on being a music executive and CEO.
-On October 30, 2015, Santiago tweeted: "New and last album in July!!!", followed by "Melvin Flynt 2?
+On September 27, 2013, N.O.R.E. told MTV that his next album, Melvin Flynt II: Da Final Hustle, would be his final album.
+He stated he planned to stop touring and releasing solo albums to focus on being a music executive and CEO.
+On October 30, 2015, he tweeted: "New and last album in July!!!", followed by "Melvin Flynt 2?
 Or N.O.R.E.
 2?".
+By July 2016, it appeared the rapper had abandoned his plan for retirement as he continued making music.

 N.O.R.E. reunited with DJ EFN to begin hosting the "Drink Champs" podcast in March 2016.
 Celebrity hip-hop guests are featured in most episodes, sharing stories and updates while drinking alcohol.
 The podcast has achieved more than five million listens per month.
 Since November 2016, the show has been aired on Revolt.
+In 2017, N.O.R.E. signed with Nas' Mass Appeal Records.
+He released his seventh album, 5E, in July 2018.

-Legal troubles
+Legal issues

-On February 24, 2009, N.O.R.E. was arrested at a Fatburger hamburger restaurant in Miami Beach, FL, following a fight with a customer.
+On February 24, 2009, N.O.R.E. was arrested at a Fatburger restaurant in Miami Beach, FL, after a fight with a customer.